Sedalia Golf Course

 Par 5

-The finshing hole at SCC is a 520 yard uphill par 5.
-The tee shot here requires precision and power.
-A forced carry over a lake, trouble left, and a fairway bunker right are the first lines of defense.
-The approach shot is deceivingly long and the green is protected by three deep greenside bunkers.
-And the fact that the green is one of the largest on the course only adds to the challenge here.
+The finishing hole at SCC is a 520 yard uphill par 5.
+The tee shot here requires precision & power.
+A forced carry over a lake, trouble left & a fairway bunker right, are the first lines of defense.
+The approach shot is deceivingly long & the green is protected by three deep greenside bunkers.
+And the fact that the green is one of the largest on the course, that only adds to the challenge here.
 A two putt is great on this reachable but challenging par 5.